 Zion was originally a Jebusite stronghold located in or near Jerusalem or is equal to Jerusalem (2 Samuel 5:7).
-King David captures this stronghold and it is renamed City Of David.
-David sets up the tabernacle there and Solomon retrieves it from there to place the ark and utensils in the temple.
-The prophet Isaiah mentions that YHWH dwells on Mount Zion (8:18) and later writers relate the name Zion to the eternal Jerusalem (Hebrews 12:22; spelled Σιων, Sion) and heaven (Revelation 14:1).
+King David captured this stronghold and it was renamed City Of David.
+David set up the tabernacle there and Solomon retrieved it from there to place the Ark and utensils in the temple.

-Spelled the way it is, however, the name Zion is identical to the Hebrew word ציון (sayon) either meaning place of dryness, or monument:
+However, the ancient scribes allowed themselves considerable creative freedom in transliterating foreign names and they chose to spell the name Zion identical to the Hebrew word ציון (sayon) either meaning place of dryness or sign post:

-On the Biblical canvass, the name Zion means Dry Place.
-Jones' Dictionary of Old Testament Proper Names reads Very Dry.
-NOBSE Study Bible Name List goes with the Arabic cognate mentioned above, and reads Fortress.
+For a meaning of the name Zion, Jones' Dictionary of Old Testament Proper Names reads Very Dry and NOBSE Study Bible Name List goes with the Arabic cognate mentioned above, and reads Fortress.

 Here at Abarim Publications we're guessing that Zion is the stronghold of Tradition — not so much a religious tradition but rather the wisdom tradition that originated in the Stone Age, and which gave us concrete, genetically engineered chickens, pigs, dogs, cats, tomatoes, potatoes, corn, grain, highly sophisticated buildings such as the Giza pyramids and Stonehenge, and vastly complex information technology such as script and books.